amelieoller/amelieoller.github.io/_posts/2017-09-25-how_i_built_a_small_ruby_sinatra_web_app_favorite_places.markdown

 ## File/Folder Structure

-When you are staring with a blank file, it’s always nice to have some kind of template to lean on, so you don’t loose your mind completely.
-The folder structure I am outlining here is pretty standard and not necessarily specific to the application I built, therefore it can be used for many different Sinatra web projects.
+When you are staring with a blank file, it’s always nice to have some kind of template to lean on, so you don’t lose your mind completely.
+The folder structure I am outlining here is pretty standard and not necessarily specific to the application I built; therefore, it can be used for many different Sinatra web projects.

 ![Folder Structure](https://i.imgur.com/BAqihdf.png)